 DDW 2019 RECAP

-Did you have to miss Dutch Design Week this year or do you feel like enjoying it for a while?
+Did you have to miss Dutch Design Week this year or do you feel like reliving it?
 Dutch Design Week made a recap of all nine design areas during the festival.
-An overview of all films can be found here or watch the film of the Hallenweg including the Vij5 expo directly below:
+You can find an overview of all videos here or watch the video of the Hallenweg including the Vij5 expo directly below: